Careers and employment – a world of opportunity

 Tackling challenging engineering projects takes time.
 At UTS Engineering, our internship programs are structured to give you more time in industry so you get deeper experience, build real skills and make career-boosting connections.

-Student and graduate profiles – take it from someone who knows
+Postgraduate and research profiles – take it from someone who knows

 Don’t just take our word for it.
 Our graduates and students know first-hand just what it’s like to study engineering at UTS, and the incredible places it can take you.
 Let their experiences to help you decide.